Mascoutin Valley State Trail: Ripon to Berlin (West)

 The trail continues north next to County Highway E. After 2.1 miles, at the junction with Tri-County Road, it passes into Winnebago County from Fond du Lac County.
 Despite being near the busy county road, the trail remains secluded in a corridor of trees and bushes.

 Less than a mile north of Tri-County Road, Vines and Rushes Winery appears to the west.
-A sign and covered picnic table mark the short spur trail to their building.
-The winery has a tasting area and fireside room where visitors may enjoy a wide selection of wine or cider.
-A strawberry and grape wine named Wiskonsan is their most popular.
+A sign and covered picnic table mark the spur trail to their building.
+The winery has a tasting area and fireside room, where visitors enjoy a selection of wine or cider.
+A strawberry and grape wine named Wiskonsan is very popular.
 The name comes from an alternate spelling of the state, courtesy of James Doty, the first governor.
-A dining room featuring an Italian-made brick oven is popular with cyclists who park at the winery, bike on the trail, and return for pizza.
+Their dining room features an Italian-made brick oven.
+Cyclists who park at the winery, bike on the trail and return for pizza.

 The community of Rush Lake sits on the west side of the trail.
 A bicycle self-service station, picnic tables, and park benches are found there.
 Parking is available on a grassy lot.
 Because the Mascoutin Valley State Trail is open to horseback riding in Winnebago and Fond du Lac Counties, horse trailers frequently park in this lot on weekends.
 To reach the Rush Lake trailhead by car, turn east on Loop Road at its intersection with County Roads E and V. Drive a short distance to the parking area.